 Paper Title: “The Greatest Thing You’ll Ever Learn: Debating Spinoza over Loving God and Being Loved in Return”

-Benjamin Pollock is associate professor of Jewish Thought at the Hebrew University of Jerusalem.
+Benjamin Pollock is Sol Rosenbloom Chair in Jewish Philosophy and Associate Professor of Jewish Thought at the Hebrew University of Jerusalem.
 He is the author of Franz Rosenzweig and the Systematic Task of Philosophy (Cambridge, 2009), winner of the Salo Baron Prize and the Jordan Schnitzer Award, and of Franz Rosenzweig’s Conversions: World Denial and World Redemption (Indiana University Press, 2014).

 Michael A. Rosenthal (University of Washington)

 Paper Title: “The Prophets at War: Hermann Cohen on Spinoza and the Moral Basis of Citizenship”